 Auto Focus & Hunting

-Try the auto focus, if that works then that’s great.
+Auto focus can be a problem with Macro, if that works for you then that’s great.
 You’re going to have a narrow depth of field if you’re close to the object so your focus needs to be spot on.
 Sometimes auto focus wont work if you’re really close, and it will hunt around and can’t lock on, or lock on the wrong thing.
 Most people would be using manual focus .

 Try manual focus, play around with this, focus manually and you’ll probably notice if you’re not using a tripod then you may be swaying around and the focus is going in and out, that’s ok.
 Leave the focus as is, and work with it.
 Get ready to take the shot, sway in and out and take the shot when you think it’s got focus.
 This might sound strange, but that’s the way a lot of people do it.